Welcome to Year 8

 The Key Stage 3 Curriculum

 Students in Key Stage 3 are at the beginning of a 7 year IB program, and as such follow the MYP.
 They are thus encouraged to see the links within and between individual subjects, and to experience a range of Approaches to Learning.
 Internationalism is fundamental to the curriculum, with all boys learning one modern foreign language in Year 7 (either Mandarin or Japanese) and choosing another language from French, German, Latin and Spanish in Year 8.
 An established and developing programme of residential visits and exchanges abroad extends pupils’ linguistic and cultural understanding.

 In Humanities, pupils undertake Approaches to Learning activities, which seek to sharpen their study skills and raise levels of interest and motivation.
 Humanities are a conduit for some of the extensive range of cross-curricular studies, including some notable units linked to Drama (the Romans) and English (World War One).
 As with much of the boys’ learning, these activities are supplemented by co-curricular activities, such as the participation in a Roman Forum during one of the four Creativity weeks boys experience during Key Stage 3.
 These weeks are much anticipated by the boys.
-Additionally, learning happens in other, residential settings at these times, as the whole of Year 7 head to Bath, and the Year 8s are offered foreign exchange trips aligned to their language options.
+Additionally, learning happens in other, residential settings at these times, as the whole of Year 7 head to Bushcraft, and the Year 9s visit the country of their second language.